 - Projects – projects group campaigns in collections.
 The primary goal of projects is to help you control user access to campaigns.
 You can define which users have access to separate projects.
 For example, Jane can operate only on new acquisition campaigns but cannot access employee discounts.
 Go here to learn more about managing your projects.

 - API keys – each project can have multiple API keys.
-This gives you the ability to control how your internal applications and 3rd party vendors access your data.
+This gives you the ability to control how your team members and 3rd party vendors interact with the API and access data.
 Learn more about API keys here.

 The user structure is managed per project.
 However, the custom roles are defined for the whole organization.

 Merchants with API keys

 Merchants with API keys are allowed to perform validation and redemption only, excluding other endpoints (they don't have access to the Dashboard).
 You can make as many redemption points as you want to and keep the only rights to create and manage your coupons.